dwgb93/TEI_WildfireSpread/README.md

 The dataset also has an additional feature that includes the previous fire mask making the dataset have 18,545 fire events which are presented as 64 km x 64 km grids with 1 km resolution.
 We randomly crop a 32 km x 32 km square from each region for training, to reduce the computational complexity.
 We use the middle 32 km x 32 km square from each region for validation and testing.

 Only ~1% of the land in each 64 km x 64 km grid is on fire.
-Approximately 98% of the total dataset is not on fire.
-The remaining portion, up to 2.4%, of our data is missing, most likely due to smoke or cloud cover.
+Approximately 97% of the total dataset is not on fire, with only ~1% being on fire.
+The remaining portion, more than 2% of our data is missing, usually due to smoke or cloud cover.
 This data is not used when evaluating the accuracy of the model.

 ## Exploratory Data Analysis